SEAN: Are you giving thanks for so much manga? Hope so, as there is SO MUCH.

 ANNA: I am saddened by how indifferent I am to CLAMP when I used to love them so much.

-MELINDA: I haven’t, which surprises me more than anyone, honestly.
+MJ: I haven’t, which surprises me more than anyone, honestly.

 SEAN: One Peace has a 6th novel of Rise of the Shield Hero.
 I would think he’d have risen by now – even Christ only took 3 days.